Assembly Instructions for Easy Assembly:

 The tools that you would typically need for assembly are:

-- Phillips head screwdriver – for door and drawer adjustments and Cam fittings tightened.
+- Phillips head screwdriver – for door and drawer adjustments and for tightening Cam fittings

 Your order will contain:

-- Cabinet carcasses – each part of each carcass will be individually labeled for easy cross-reference with the assembly instructions.
+- Cabinet carcasses – each part of each carcass will be individually labelled for easy cross-reference with the assembly instructions